 Some highlights of our safety strategy in Kenya and Tanzania include external and internal safety reviews, 24-hour phone coverage for emergencies, regular review of the hazard landscape, emergency medical training for field staff, knowledge of local and regional medical resources, and a full-time Student Affairs Manager (SAM) at each station who is dedicated to safety and student life.
 The SAM holds a 72-hour Wilderness First Responder certification.
-Most others on staff hold a 36-hour Wilderness Advanced First Aid certification.

 SFS also employs at its headquarters, a full-time Safety and Student Life Director that has extensive experience in managing student health and safety in international settings.
 The Safety Director seeks input from a variety of external resources and continually monitors world news, U.S. State Department Warnings, daily briefs from the Overseas Security Advisory Council and oversees our 24-hour emergency contact system.
 Every SFS field station has a satellite phone, cell phones, land lines, Internet access, etc. We have 24-hour communication lines as well as regularly scheduled conference calls with SFS headquarters to monitor the day-to-day situation.